libra/website/docs/my-first-transaction.md

 All commands in this document assume that:

-* You are running on a Linux (Red Hat or Debian-based) or macOS system.
+* You are running on a Linux (Red Hat or Debian-based) or macOS system or Windows Subsystem for Linux.
 * You have a stable connection to the internet.
 * `git` is installed on your system.
 * Homebrew is installed on a macOS system.